In the pipeline

 Hurley SV, Mata L, Baracco MG, Garrard GE, Bekessy SA.
-(Submitted) Beyond green architecture: the untapped potential of buildings to support biodiversity.
+(In review) Beyond green architecture: the untapped potential of buildings to support biodiversity.

 Accepted | Online

-Mumaw L, Bekessy SA.
+Mumaw LM, Bekessy SA.
 (Online, 10 April 2017) Wildlife gardening for collaborative public-private biodiversity conservation.
 Australasian Journal of Environmental Management.

 Threlfall CG, Mata L, Mackie J, Hahs AK, Stork NE, Williams NSG, Livesley SJ.
 (Online, 30 January 2017) Increasing biodiversity in urban green spaces through simple vegetation interventions.
 Journal of Applied Ecology.